 Lace work is a very elegant cake decoration if you ask me.
 Imagine the beauty of intricate lace wrapped on a cake, and the best part is, the lace is completely edible.

 There are a number of ways cake decorators use to achieve this lace effect on cakes.
-While it might look like impossible to do it, there are a few simple techniques you can master to create this stunning cake deco.
+While it might look very complicated to follow, there are a few simple techniques you can master to create this stunning cake deco.

-In creating the lace effect, it is important to keep in mind that lace is normally intricate.
-As such, when you want to create lace on cakes using cutters, you will need to choose cutters which give thin outlines to your designs.
-Here, I am using a simple 5 petal gumpaste cutter, but to create the intricacy, I cut out an outline of the 5 petal flower using a smaller petal cutter.
+In creating this lace, it is important to keep in mind that lace is normally intricate.
+As such, when you want to create lace on cakes using cutters, you will need to choose cutters that give thin outlines to your designs.
+Here, I am using a simple 5 petal gum paste cutter, but to create the intricacy, I cut out an outline of the 5 petal flower using a smaller petal cutter.

 Once you have your sketch, you can cut the outlines of the petal shape in fondant using a number of different petal sizes.
 Once you have the cut outs, attach them to the fondant with some warm water.
 Mine were done on a practice board.

 Next, fill up some royal icing into a piping bag with the small round tip attached.
 Pipe intricate lines inside the cut out patterns as well as lines outside the petal cut outs.
 The best thing about this piping is you can do it in whichever way you want.
 You can also use tips of different sizes, for instance a slightly larger tip to make the flower centers and then the finer tip to pipe the rest of the joining and finishing lines on the lace.